The Move from Industry 3.0 to 4.0 in Baby Steps

 High-resolution 3-page summary

-I’m not talking about a shiny badge of technological achievement that only a few elite manufacturers can earn.
-I’m talking about a living, breathing era—the one we’re all in right now.
-An era defined by accelerating technological innovation, evolving business models, and rising expectations for agility, sustainability, and resilience.
+I am not talking about a shiny badge of technological achievement that only a handful of elite manufacturers can earn.
+I am talking about a living, breathing era.
+The one we are all in right now.
+An era shaped by accelerating technology, shifting business models, and rising expectations for agility, sustainability, and resilience.

 Not a Maturity Model.
 Not a Framework.
 Just Progress.

-These “baby steps” aren’t meant to be a rigid checklist or a formal maturity model.
-They’re more like conceptual mile markers to help manufacturers break down a massive, fuzzy goal into a series of more tangible, practical ideas.
+These “baby steps” are not meant to be a rigid checklist or a formal maturity model.
+Think of them as conceptual mile markers.
+A way to break a massive, fuzzy ambition into something more tangible and practical.

-Each step represents a cluster of capabilities and initiatives that many people already associate with Industry 4.0.
-But instead of bundling everything into one overwhelming “transformation,” we separate it into parts.
-Parts that each provide real business value.
-Parts that require distinct technical investments.
-Parts that bring new business requirements, from process design to training to change management.
+Each step represents a cluster of capabilities and initiatives that people already associate with Industry 4.0.
+The difference is that instead of bundling everything into one overwhelming transformation, we break it apart.
+Each part delivers real business value.
+Each part requires its own technical investments.
+Each part introduces new business requirements, from process design to training to change management.

-You can think of them as different levers you could pull—or different journeys you could pursue.
-Some steps are highly sequential, building directly on previous progress.
-Others can be taken in parallel.
-And some might already be in place in your organization, even if others are missing.
+You can think of these steps as different levers you can pull or different journeys you can pursue.
+Some are sequential and build directly on prior progress.
+Others can happen in parallel.
+And in many organizations, some of these steps already exist, even if others are missing.

-The key idea?
-These steps are not mutually exclusive and not exhaustive.
-They’re directional.
-They’re flexible.
-And above all, they’re meant to spark action and conversation.
+Here is the key idea.
+These steps are not mutually exclusive and they are not exhaustive.
+They are directional.
+They are flexible.
+And most importantly, they are designed to spark action and meaningful conversation.

 Why These Steps Matter